Pat Screen: Political career

 In 1980, Screen won the mayoral position, a combined municipal-parish office in Baton Rouge.
 He succeeded Democratic incumbent W.W.
 Dumas of Baker.
 He was re-elected in 1984.
+Screen was the only Baton Rouge resident to serve as mayor-president from 1965 through 2004; predecessor Dumas and later successor Bobby Simpson (2001-04) were residents of Baker; his immediate successor, Tom Ed McHugh (1989-2000), lived in Zachary.

 In 1987, Screen and Mary Olive Pierson, his aide during his first term, were indicted on one count each of malfeasance in the misapplication of road project funds prior to his successful re-election campaign in 1984.
 Screen and Pierson maintained their innocence.
 State Attorney General William Guste later dismissed the charges on legal grounds.

 Screen did not seek a third term in 1988.
 He was succeeded by fellow Democrat Tom Ed McHugh.

 Personal life

 Pat Screen married the former Kathleen Clare McCall (born 1945).
 They had one daughter and two sons together.

 Screen developed dependence on alcohol and, in his second term as mayor, drugs.
 Screen was found dead from a drug overdose in September 1994 at the age of 51 in a New Orleans hotel.

 His friend and colleague, Walter Monsour, said that Screen had slowly succumbed to "inner demons".
 At Screen's funeral, Monsour described his friend as "the most talented, passionate person I ever knew, who, unfortunately, was conflicted."
 Screen was survived by his wife, three children, and parents.
 Screen is interred at Resthaven Gardens of Memories and Mausoleum in Baton Rouge.

 His son Tommy Screen was chosen in 2008 as the third director of the Loyola University Institute of Politics in New Orleans.
 He has been a protégé of Democrats John Breaux, a former US Senator from Louisiana and political activist James Carville.
 He succeeded Ed Renwick, who had directed the institute for 38 years.